penghuo/os-sql/docs/user/ppl/cmd/stats.rst

 * span-expression: optional.

  * Syntax: span(field_expr, interval_expr)
- * Description: the unit of the interval expression is the natural unit by default.
+ * Description: The unit of the interval expression is the natural unit by default.
 If the field is a date and time type field, and the interval is in date/time units, you will need to specify the unit in the interval expression.
 For example, to split the field ``age`` into buckets by 10 years, it looks like ``span(age, 10)``.
 And here is another example of time span, the span to split a ``timestamp`` field into hourly intervals, it looks like ``span(timestamp, 1h)``.

 * Available time unit:
 +----------------------------+